 Levos is the name of our outpatient palliative care program.
 Levos serves as an adjunct home-based service for those who are seriously ill, but not wanting hospice care at present.
 The name is taken from the Latin word “levo” meaning to “lift up” or “relieve”.
 The focus of palliative care is patient and family-centered care that optimizes comfort and quality of life by anticipating, preventing and treating the symptoms of disease and side effects of curative treatment.
 Palliative care encourages patient choice by offering information about all treatment options available and encouraging shared decision making between the patient, family and healthcare practitioners.
 It also addresses the physical, emotional and spiritual needs of the patient and family.
 The program is designed for those who are dealing with chronic and progressive illness.
 Examples of these types of illnesses are: advanced cancers, congestive heart failure (CHF), and chronic obstructive pulmonary disease (COPD).
 Frequent hospitalizations and/or emergency room visits may be an indicator that palliative care could be helpful.

 A hallmark of the Levos program is a dedicated registered nurse, called the Patient Care Guide.
 The Patient Care Guide provides care coordination and case management, including the roles of patient advocacy and care navigation.
-The Patient Care Guide will also ensure that the care provided to our patient is consistent with that patient’s needs and wishes.
+The Patient Care Guide will also ensure that the services provided are consistent with that patient’s needs and wishes as documented in the individualized plan of care.

 ARNPs & RNs